Skip navigation

 • Hookah: water pipes used to smoke specially made flavored tobacco.
 There is a dangerous misconception that hookah is a safe alternative, but there is a similar health risk to cigarette smoking because users are still ingesting harmful nicotine, tar, and heavy metals – often at a faster rate (i.e. more inhales over longer periods of time).
 A 1-hour hookah smoking session may expose the user to 100-200 times more smoke, up to 9 times more carbon monoxide, and 1.7 times more nicotine of a single cigarette.9 Highest use rates are found in college students, with use ranging from 22% to 40%.9

-• Flavored cigars and cigarillos: little cigars that are often sold in many flavors, again, attracting youth and young adults.
+• Flavored cigars and cigarillos: little cigars that are often sold in many flavors.
 Similar to menthol cigarettes, current laws do not restrict the sale of flavored cigars or cigarillos, despite the same long-term health risks, like COPD and cancer.
 One large cigar has the same amount of nicotine as a pack of cigarettes.10

 • Smokeless tobacco: not burned and is either dissolved, chewed, or spit – available in a variety of flavors, often appealing to youth.
 Smokeless tobacco use can lead to nicotine addiction and cause mouth, throat, stomach, and esophageal cancers.11

-A 2020 Health Impact Review by the Washington State Board of Health found very strong evidence that among adolescents and young adults:
+Did you know?
+In 2020, a Health Impact Review by the Washington State Board of Health found very strong evidence that prohibiting the sale of flavored vapor products would decrease the use of ALL tobacco products by adolescents and young adults.

 The Menthol Problem